kl456123/Detection/README.md

     - scheduler_config, lr_step, exp or others

 **Note**
-you should modify root_path before running scripts, if you want to use new data split file, you should also modify dataset_file.
+you should modify `root_path` before running scripts, if you want to use new data split file, you should also modify `dataset_file`.
-Dont forget to do the same thing in eval_data_config
+Dont forget to do the same thing in `eval_data_config`.